-There is also opportunity for the media and related enterprises, to use technology and social media platforms to provide access to information, as well as change the ways in which women are typically portrayed in the media (as victims).
-Access to information outside of general media channels could also combat the negative portrayal of women, by providing users with media that challenges such stereotypes.
+There is also opportunity for the media and related enterprises, to use technology and popular media platforms to provide access to information, as well as change the ways in which women are typically portrayed in the media (as victims).
+Access to information outside of general media channels could also combat the negative portrayal of women, by providing users with access to information outside the mainstream media that challenges such stereotypes.